hilaryzen/MKS22X-MarioKart/README.md

 Kayla: After the simple movements, I turned to rotations.
 The map should now be rotating left or right based on the keys r and t.
 I spawned a kart and adjusted the initial coordinates for the image so that it would zoom in on the starting line.

-Hilary: I added variables and methods to the Image class so that each map could store its starting and ending points for the karts, and the values of the green.
+Hilary: I added variables and methods to the Image class so that each map could store its starting and ending points for the karts, and the values of the green field.
+I stored coordinates in arrays and tried to generalize our code so that eventually we can use multiple maps.

 5/23